Be prepared with ellaOne (30mg ulipristal acetate) morning after pill as standby emergency contraception.

 Women who would like to obtain a supply of ellaOne from Dr Fox, to keep as a standby for use at short notice, MUST first read important medical information and follow links to a short yes/no online questionnaire.
 At the end of the questionnaire women can request one or two ellaOne tablets, enter a delivery address and make a payment.

 Doctors review each request and issue prescriptions for the ellaOne tablet(s).
-Medication is posted from a UK registered NHS pharmacy.
+Medication is posted from a UK registered pharmacy.

 If intercourse has already taken place and a morning after pill is needed a pharmacist or doctor should be consulted straightaway.